cloudkoala/web_lukekantola/CreateEffect.md

 3. Use ping-pong buffers for iterative processing

 ### Custom Dithering Effects
-For specialized dithering algorithms:
+For specialized dithering algorithms like the **Circle Packing Effect**:

-1. Create a new dithering pass class (see existing examples)
+1. Create a new dithering pass class (see `CirclePackingPass.ts`, `HalftoneDitheringPass.ts`, `ASCIIDitheringPass.ts`)
 2. Add it to the `PostProcessingPass` constructor
 3. Handle it in `renderDitheringEffect()` method
+4. Implement shader-based circle packing algorithms for color grouping and posterization

 ### Geometry Effects
 For effects that modify 3D geometry: